cocos-creator/docs-3d-deprecated/en/editor/publish/setup-native-development.md

 # Setup Native Development Environment

-Apart from publish game to Web, Cocos Creator 3D uses the JSB technology based on Cocos2d-x engine for the cross-platform release of native games.
-Before using Cocos Creator 3D to bundle and publish games to native platforms, you need to configure related Cocos2d-x development environment first.
+Apart from publishing games to the Web, Cocos Creator 3D uses JSB technology based on the **Cocos2d-x** engine for the cross-platform release of native games.
+Before using Cocos Creator 3D to bundle and publish games to native platforms, you need to configure related **Cocos2d-x** development environment first.

 ## Android platform dependencies